Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 It seems natural to believe that, as $p$ or $\lambda$ is increased, we observe a monotone transition from a regime of strong survival to a regime of extinction (possibly passing, on the way, through a regime of coexistence).
 The phase diagram of FPPHE, as observed via simulations, is illustrated in Figure~\ref{fig:phase1a} and Figure~\ref{fig:phase1b}.
 However, as counter-intuitive as it may appear, FPPHE is not a monotone process at all.
-To explain this, note that once the locations of the seeds and the values of the passage times\footnote{The passage time of an edge is the time that $FPP_1$ or $FPP_\lambda$ would take to traverse the edge.} have been sampled, the evolution of FPPHE becomes deterministic.
+To explain this, note that once the locations of the seeds and the values of the passage times\footnote{For an edge $(u,v)$ first occupied by $FPP_1$ (resp., $FPP_\lambda$) at $u$, the passage time is the time that $FPP_1$ (resp., $FPP_\lambda$) then takes to attempt to occupy $v$ from $u$.} have been sampled, the evolution of FPPHE becomes deterministic.
 The lack of monotonicity in FPPHE corresponds to the fact that it is possible to choose the locations of the seeds and the values of the passage times such that adding a single seed can be benefitial to $FPP_1$ (instead of $FPP_\lambda$).
 This may sound counter-intuitive at first, but the idea is that the addition of a seed may slow down $FPP_1$ \emph{locally}, when that seed is activated, but this slow down could have the additional effect of delaying the activation of other seeds that are further away along that direction.
 It is this delay on activating some seeds that could be helpful for $FPP_1$, aiding its growth along nearby directions.
 By properly choosing the passage times, the addition of a single seed could even make $FPP_1$ switch from non-survival to survival.
 We further note that in a very recent work~\cite{candellero2020}, a stronger notion of non-monotonicity is established; it is proved that there are graphs for which \emph{the probability that $FPP_1$ survives is not a monotone function of $p$ and $\lambda$} (with several phase transitions taking place).
 Even though it is not known whether FPPHE on $\Z^d$ is monotone according to the latter notion, the lack of the former notion already creates several problems for the development of a standard multi-scale analysis.
+The approach we develop is able to circumvent this issue, analyzing FPPHE without relying on monotonicity (in particular, we do not use sprinkling ideas).